matter-labs/zksync-lite-docs/docs/api/v0.1/README.md

 :::

 All available API addresses for zkSync:

-- `https://rinkeby-api.zksync.io/jsrpc` - JSON RPC for Rinkeby testnet server
-- `https://ropsten-api.zksync.io/jsrpc` - JSON RPC for Ropsten testnet server
+- `https://goerli-api.zksync.io/jsrpc` - JSON RPC for goerli testnet server
 - `https://api.zksync.io/jsrpc` - JSON RPC for Mainnet server

 Descriptions for all types presented below could be found on the [types] page.